pepperTux/peppertux-godot/README.md

 # PepperTux Godot
 This is the new version of PepperTux.
-It's a SuperTux fangame made using Godot 4.5.1 that's meant to be similar to old versions like 0.3.3 to 0.5.1.
+It's a SuperTux fangame made using Godot 4.5.1 that's meant to be similar to old versions of SuperTux like 0.3.3 to 0.5.1.

 ## Story
 The same story as SuperTux, basically, Tux goes to a picnic with Penny, but Nolok attacks the two penguins and captures Penny, leaving just a note telling Tux that he doesn't stand a chance at getting Penny back, so Tux goes forward towards Nolok's Icy Island castle, thinking Penny is there.